ibexa/documentation-developer/docs/administration/back_office/suggestions.md

 # Customize search suggestions

 In the Back Office, when typing some text in the search bar, some suggestions about what you could be looking for are made directly under this bar.
+See [user documentation about content search]([[= user_doc =]]/search/search_for_content) for feature usage.

 ## Configuration